Open-Technology-Foundation/post_slug/README.md

 The `post_slug` Python module provides a utility function to convert any given string into a URL or filename-friendly slug.

+The package also contains equivalent functions for Bash, PHP, and Javascript.

 ## Requirements

 - Python 3.10 or higher